AgoraIO/React-Native-SDK/README.md

 *其他语言版本： [简体中文](README.cn.md)*

-The Agora-RTC-SDK-for-React-Native Sample App is an open-source demo that will help you get 1 to 1 video chat integrated directly into your iOS applications using **the React Native Api Of Agora Video SDK**.
+The Agora-RTC-SDK-for-React-Native Sample App is an open-source demo that will help you get 1 to 1 video chat integrated directly into your iOS/Android applications using **the React Native Api Of Agora Video SDK**.

 With this sample app, you can: